2022 Gartner® Magic Quadrant™ SIEM

-Encapsulation may also refer to a mechanism of restricting the direct access to some components of an object, such that users cannot access state values for all of the variables of a particular object.
+Encapsulation is a way to restrict the direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.
 Encapsulation can be used to hide both data members and data functions or methods associated with an instantiated class or object.

 Along with inheritance, encapsulation and abstraction form the three central principles of object-oriented programming.